beskarbuilder/TARS-BSK/docs/HOMEASSISTANT_PLUGIN_EN.md

 > ➤ Devastating conclusion: You have a lamp.
 In a living room.
 >
 > Threat level: 📉 Negligible
 > Recommendation: Relax.
-Nobody's going to hack...
+No one's going to hack...
 >
 > *Wait.*
 >
 > Why are you so worried about something so trivial?
 > WHAT ARE YOU REALLY HIDING in those entity_ids?
 > Is `light.living_room_lamp` actually CODE for something more sinister?
 > Is `switch.coffee_maker` really a coffee maker...
-OR A REVERSE SHELL WITH COFFEE-BASED OBFUSCATION EXECUTING ESPRESSO PAYLOADS?
+OR A REVERSE SHELL WITH COFFEE-BASED OBFUSCATION RUNNING ESPRESSO PAYLOADS?
 >
 > Now I'M worried.
 Your paranoia has infected me.
 > *Honesty configuration reduced to 60%.*